-Caching in ASP.NET Caching is a technique widely used in computing to increase performance by keeping frequently accessed or expensive data in memory.
+Caching is a technique widely used in computing to increase performance by keeping frequently accessed or expensive data in memory.
 In context of web application, caching is used to retain the pages or data across HTTP requests and reuse them without the expense of recreating them.ASP.NET has 3 kinds of caching strategies

 CachingOutput Caching: Caches the dynamic output generated by a request.
 Some times it is useful to cache the output of a website even for a minute, which will result in a better performance.
 For caching the whole page the page should have OutputCache directive.<%@ OutputCache Duration="60" VaryByParam="state" %>

 Fragment Caching: Caches the portion of the page generated by the request.
 Some times it is not practical to cache the entire page, in such cases we can cache a portion of page<%@ OutputCache Duration="120" VaryByParam="CategoryID;SelectedID"%>

 Data Caching: Caches the objects programmatically.
 For data caching asp.net provides a cache object.

 For e.g.: cache ["States"] = dsStates;